anhtq0111/Thuc-tap-VCcorp/Week 5-6/report.md

 - Resource Manager:the ultimate authority that arbitrates resources among all the applications in the system.
-From Hadoop 2.4, A pair of Resource Managers runs in active/standby configuration to achieve high availability.
-If the active Resource Manager dies, then the standby one becomes the active and the cluster continues to function correctly.
 Consist of 2 part
   -   Applications Manager: is responsible for accepting job submissions and starting a container for an entity called the ApplicationMaster
   -   Scheduler: The scheduler is responsible for allocating resources such as disk, CPU, and network running applications, subject to restrictions imposed by queues and capacity.